rubyonracetracks/tutorial-rails-rubymn2/02-03-user_gravatar_model.md

   end
 ```
 * Enter the command "sh testm.sh".
 2 of the user model tests fail.
 The tests for screening out invalid gravatar_email addresses and excessively long gravatar_email addresses are the ones that fail.
-* Add the following lines to app/models/user.rb just before the end of the public section:
+* Add the following lines to app/models/user.rb immediately after the "validates :email" statement:
 ```
   validates :gravatar_email, length: { maximum: 255 },
                              format: { with: VALID_EMAIL_REGEX }